ubccr/ccrdocs/pages/software/building.md

 the compiler and compiler version as it will be much easier to build software for [a compiler CCR already supports](releases.md).

-Easybuild proved more information on the [EasyBuild website](https://docs.easybuild.io/en/latest/).
+Easybuild provides more information on the [EasyBuild website](https://docs.easybuild.io/en/latest/).

 EasyBuild will take care of compiling, installing, and creating a Modulefile for you.
 CCR provides EasyBuild as it's own module and has pre-configured